Skip to main content

 note

 The S3 provider must support conditional writes.
 Angos probes for this capability at startup and fails fast if it is not available.
+Known providers that support conditional writes: AWS S3, MinIO, Exoscale SOS.

 Lock is held during: